aminabedi1368/nodeJSpostFiltering/README.md

 in node terminal

-it's be run in localhost:3000 and can be have response in any rest client with this format: Headers:Content-Type: application/json {"jsonrpc": "2.0", "method": "post", "params": ["content goes here"], "id":1}
+it's be run in localhost:3000 and can be have response in any rest client with this format:
+Host: localhost:3000
+Content-Type: application/json
+Authorization: Basic cGF5YW06cGF5YW0=
+{"jsonrpc": "2.0", "method": "post", "params": ["content goes here"], "id":1}

+Authorization system is basic Aut